 Did you know there are over 30 different types of spiders in the Central Valley and some can lay up to 1,000 eggs in their lifetime?

-When it comes to spider extermination in Fresno, one of the most common misconceptions people have about is that creating a barrier is the best way to keep spiders away.
+When it comes to spider extermination in Fresno, one of the most common misconceptions is that creating a barrier is the best way to keep spiders away.
 This is only step one to an effective spider treatment.
 With spiders long legs they are often able to walk over many types of pest barrier without adverse effects.

 There are several spiders in Fresno we encounter more than any other:

 Most spiders fangs can not penetrate a persons skin.
 Typically they’re more afraid of you than you are of them.
 However, some spiders do bite and they can also be deadly.
 If you’re unsure of the type of spiders around your home or office, its best to stay away from them.
 Give us a call to schedule and inspection and we can help you both identify and exterminate the spider problem.